shazow/everything/laser-eyes.md

 this.

 After the clamps comes the suction, but no sooner than another slew of eyedrops.
-They place a tube-feeling thing around the retina which creates suction until your vision blanks out.
+They place a tube-feeling thing around the iris which creates suction until your vision blanks out.
 This was possibly the most uncomfortable part of the process because the suction creates a lot of pressure on the eye, briefly bordering on pain, but simultaneously distracted by the complete loss of